2010 Northern Hemisphere heat waves: Ukraine

 Pigeons cooling off in Kharkiv during 37 °C weather.

 Turkey

 Heavy rain falls in the town of Rize, Turkey and along the Turkish/Armenian border on the 15th of July.

 Asia

 Burma (Myanmar)

 Myanmar's hottest temperature on record was set on May 12, at 47.2 C in Myinmu, Sagaing Division.
-The previous hottest temperature record in the country was set in May 1980 at 46.0 Cin Magwe, Magwe Division.
+The previous hottest temperature record in the country was set in May 1980 at 46.0 C in Magwe, Magwe Division.

 China

 Prior to the droughts in Yunnan and Guizhou, the China Meteorological Administration recorded temperatures averaging 2.0 °C warmer than normal over six months and half the average precipitation for the past year across the region, both unprecedented since at least the 1950s.
 By March 22, 2010, about 51 million people faced water shortages in a number of provinces.
 This drought would soon be replaced by record breaking thunderstorms in late June.

 June 27-29 saw the heaviest rain fall in Luolou township in the Chinese Guangxi Zhuang autonomous region in 300 years.
 6,673 people were affected; as the town was cut off, schools closed and people travelled by boat.

 The heat wave hit China's Liaoning Province and Hubei Province on the 2nd.

 The heat wave hit Wuhan city, Hubei Province, Qionghai, Hainan Province, Nanning city, Guangxi Zhuang autonomous region, on July 3.
 As the hot weather swept most of northern, central and southern China some regions recorded temperatures soaring up to 39 C.

 July 5 saw temperatures of 40 C scorch 16 provinces, autonomous regions and municipalities.
 The National Meteorological Center (NMC) issued a yellow heat alert to the provinces of Shandong, Anhui, Jiangsu, Gansu, Beijing, Inner Mongolia Autonomous Region, Shaanxi and Shanxi Province on July 5.
 About 400,000 km2, or 37.8%, of Inner Mongolia were hit by drought.

 Xingqing Lake, in the Xingqing Palace Park, turned crimson; park spokesman Liang Zibin blamed a mixture of pollutants and high heat for the aquatic phenomena.
 There were serious problems with green algae in the river surrounding the ancient city of Xi'an.
 Lakes and rivers turned green and red as a result of algae blooms flourishing in the hot weather, according to the Xinhua news agency.

 July 5 saw Beijing set a new highest temperature record at 40.3 C. Near record heat waves hit both Gansu Province, Guizhou and Inner Mongolia on the 5th.